 Programming languages are constantly evolving.
 They reduce the overhead a software developer needs to keep in mind by abstracting away more and more limitations of the machine.
 But regardless of the language, if a project reaches a certain size, it's hard to keep a consistent mental model of the source code's structure.
 The problem here is not the poor abstraction of the language, but the high information density of code.
-Every line in the source code has a purpose and as a software developer, you spend most of your time searching for those small pieces that are relevant.
+Every line in the source code has a purpose and as software developers, we spend most of your time searching for those small pieces that are currently relevant.
 Why can't we take a step back and see how the components connect with each other, without constantly looking at every detail of code?

-When it comes to writing code, developers have a multitude of options to suit whatever workflow they desire.
-What is harder to address is how efficiently and thoroughly can we understand existing implementation, without wasting so much time.
+When it comes to writing code, we have a multitude of options to suit whatever workflow we desire.
+What is harder to address is how efficiently we can understand an existing implementation.
 While there are many great code editors out there, they’re designed for writing code and are not made for navigating all implementation at hand.
-Sure, every developer has their strategy of finding information for their source code, from searching documentation to looking at tests, or even asking the original authors when available.
-But when you’ve exhausted all your tools and energy, you will inevitably have a lot questions about the codebase with little to no sufficient answers or explanations.
-So let’s face it—nobody likes reading code and it’s a subject that programmers would rather avoid.
+Sure, every developer has their own strategy of finding information within source code, from searching documentation to looking at tests, or asking the original authors when available.
+But when you’ve exhausted all these options, you are inevitably left with digging through code.
+And let’s face it—digging through is something that most programmers would rather avoid.

 Understanding the fundamentals of your codebase shouldn’t be that hard.
 Seeing which objects are involved in a feature and the paths that it takes through the source files should be a no-brainer.
 The funny thing about all this?
 Your computer knows it all.
-That’s right!
 By using a compiler or interpreter, your computer already knows how the language works.
-It knows what paradigms exist and because it's turning your source code into executable instructions; it knows every single piece of information within the entire codebase including: where functions are called, how types get instantiated, where variables get changed.
-Accessing this information was not easily possible so far, but we ask: Why is it so hard?
-Our answer—it’s not.
+It knows what paradigms exist and because it's turning your source code into executable instructions; it knows every single piece of information within the entire codebase, including: where functions are called, how types get instantiated, where variables get changed.
+Accessing this information was cumbersome for us developers so far, but is easily possible with Coati.